webdevsalmann/fmaos-beta/CONTRIBUTING.md

 Thank you for your interest in contributing to FMAOS!
 We welcome contributions from the community and are excited to collaborate with you.
 Before you start, please take a moment to read the following guidelines.

-## Code of Conduct

-By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please ensure that you adhere to these standards in all your interactions.

 ## How Can I Contribute?

 ### Reporting Bugs